Photo by: Shutterstock

 One of the most common problems reported to plumbers by homeowners is that the dishwasher is not draining.
 While it can be scary to open the dishwasher door and see standing water in the bottom, it isn’t always a plumbing emergency.
 In fact, you may be able to correct the problem yourself without professional assistance.

-If your dishwasher will not drain, here are 8 things you can try:
+If draining your dishwasher is an issue, here are 8 things you can try:

 If you need to clear the water standing at the bottom, here’s how to drain a dishwasher.
 Line the floor under the dishwasher with towels or newspaper.
 With a measuring cup or a large ladle, scoop the water from the bottom into a bowl or the sink.
 When the water becomes too shallow to scoop, soak up the remaining moisture with cloth or paper towels.